Zechariah 11 Fulfilled!

-Zechariah 11:1-2 A Preterist Commentary: The Romans Burned Israel leaving it a Charred Wasteland.
+A Realized Eschatology Interpretation and Commentary of Zechariah 11:1-2: The Romans Burned Israel leaving it a Charred Wasteland.

 Approximately thirty years after Jesus’ crucifixion, Israel revolted against Rome and the above verses found their literal fulfillment.
 The Romans left the province of Israel charred and barren, and thousands upon thousands were killed and exiled.
 In the following verses, Zechariah describes the events leading-up to this catastrophe: